 Just as we should be aware of the danger of assigning higher cultural value to conventionally attractive places with literary or artistic associations, we should also be alert to the iniquity of privileging places possessing dramatic topographical features.
 Natural England's 'Experiencing Landscapes' exercise identified the 'big hitters' among landscape features as water, rivers, streams, coast, mountains, hills and moorland.
 The report noted the 'necessity for height' in delivering inspiration (and a spiritual experience) and providing a setting for 'escapism'.

-Recently, the arguably underappreciated values of eastern England's lowland landscapes, such as Lincolnshire, have been promoted in the 'Carrlands' (2007) and 'Warplands' (2011) 'soundwork' of Mike Pearson, a performance artist and researcher of placed-based, site-specific performance (Pearson, 2007; 2011a; 2010a; 2011b).
-Natural England's report also contrasted mountains with woodland, noting that the latter possessed 'less of a capacity to deliver inspiration' (Natural England, 2009: 6, 13-14, 31, 0, 95, 43, 47) This reference to woodland's weaker delivery power should probably be revisited in light of the public outcry in 2010-12 over proposed changes to the management of the public forest estate.
+Recently, the arguably underappreciated values of eastern England's lowland landscapes, such as Lincolnshire, have been promoted in the 'Carrlands' (2007) and 'Warplands' (2011) 'soundwork' of Mike Pearson, a performance artist and researcher of placed-based, site-specific performance (Pearson, 2007; 2011a; 2010; 2011b).
+Natural England's report also contrasted mountains with woodland, noting that the latter possessed 'less of a capacity to deliver inspiration' (Natural England, 2009: 6, 13-14, 31, 0, 95, 43, 47) This reference to woodland's weaker delivery power should probably be revisited in light of the public outcry (2010-12) over proposed changes to the management of the public forest estate.

 Does the elevation of certain places or CES 'hotspots' (many of them literally elevated) make it easier to downgrade places whose value is not enhanced by a link with a renowned poem, painting or novel?
 What about environmental settings beyond 'Tarka Country' (North Devon), 'Coleridge Country' (Quantocks), 'Constable Country' (Suffolk/Essex borderland), 'Brontë Country' (southern Pennines) and 'Wordsworth Country'/Potter Country' (Lake District)?
 Will it be easier to site a controversial development in 'white spaces' (cold spots) on mental and physical maps that have not been dignified by artistic attention and subsequent public adulation?
-Questions such as these are ones that AH researchers are well equipped to address.
+Questions such as these are ones that AH researchers are particularly well equipped to address.

 The (non-statutory) Register of Landscapes of Special Historic Interest in Wales established in 2001 by the Countryside Council for Wales (CCW) and Cadw adopts an approach that singles out 'the most complete and best-surviving landscapes in Wales'.
 However, this 'crown jewel' perspective has been criticized precisely because it could work to the disadvantage of non-listed places and areas, which, it might be inferred, were therefore of inferior value and, accordingly, more exposed to compromising developments.
 In this respect, the non-discriminatory approach of Landscape Character Assessment (LCA) provides an example of best practice.
-The identification of indicators for cultural ecosystem services is in fact an activity that landscape characterization professionals in Britain and Ireland have been involved in, however unwittingly, since the early 1990s (Herring, 2009).
-(Beyond Britain, the relationship between cultural landscape research and work on the cultural aspects of ES has been investigated by a team at the Ecosystem Research Institute, University of Freiburg, Germany [Schaich, Bieling and Plieninger, 2010; Bieling and Plieninger, 2012]).
-This work is underpinned by a revitalized and inclusive concept of landscape derived from the European Landscape Convention adopted in 2000 that embraces the non-picturesque, the ordinary, the urban and the industrial without prejudice.
+The identification of indicators for cultural ecosystem services is in fact an activity that landscape characterization professionals in Britain and Ireland have been involved in, however unwittingly, since the early 1990s (Herring,

+2009).
+11 This work is underpinned by a revitalized and inclusive concept of landscape derived from the European Landscape Convention adopted in 2000 that embraces the non-picturesque, the ordinary, the urban and the industrial without prejudice.
 LCA does not aim to set up a hierarchy of landscapes.
 What makes one landscape different from another, not better or worse, is the concern.